GreenWaste orders Hyzon hydrogen-powered refuse trucks

 Photo courtesy of Hyzon

-Bolingbrook, Illinois-based Hyzon, a hydrogen fuel cell system manufacturer and technology developer, has announced it has entered into a purchase agreement for North America’s first 12 hydrogen-powered refuse fuel cell electric vehicles (FCEVs) with GreenWaste, a San Jose, California-based resource recovery and recycling company.
-The order is contingent upon Hyzon meeting certain commercial terms and specifications as defined in the agreement.
+Hyzon, a Bolingbrook, Illinois-based hydrogen fuel cell system manufacturer and technology developer, has entered into a purchase agreement for North America’s first 12 hydrogen-powered refuse fuel cell electric vehicles (FCEVs) with GreenWaste, a San Jose, California-based resource recovery and recycling company.

-“We are proud to partner with sustainability leader GreenWaste in this landmark agreement, as it represents a significant leap forward in transforming trucking in the waste industry through both Hyzon’s leading Class 8 tractor and refuse collection vehicles,” says Hyzon CEO Parker Meeks.
+“We are proud to partner with sustainability leader GreenWaste in this landmark agreement, as it represents a significant leap forward in transforming trucking in the waste industry through both Hyzon’s leading Class 8 tractor and refuse collection vehicles,” Hyzon CEO Parker Meeks says.
 “It is clear hydrogen-powered refuse collection demand is growing, powered by Hyzon’s high-performance hydrogen fuel cells.
 Our technology offers a compelling value proposition to our customers, providing zero-emission power necessary to meet the demanding challenges of refuse trucks, ensuring they perform day in and day out.”

 The company also recently announced the start of production of its single-stack 200kW Fuel Cell System (FCS), which enables Hyzon to manufacture standardized FCSs as volume for commercial sale, further accelerating the decarbonization of heavy-duty industries.